 Thomas Wardell, Michael Quealy and William Hinton, owners of the Wyoming Coal and Mining Company, first operated the mines at Carbon.
 In 1874, the Union Pacific took over the mines.

-Carbon was on the east side of Simpson Ridge, a hill that so steep that the Union Pacific often added an extra engine to trains there so that they could make it up over the grade.
+Carbon was on the east side of Simpson Ridge, a hill so steep that the Union Pacific often added an extra engine to trains there so that they could make it up over the grade.
 During the town’s heyday—the late 1860s through the 1880s—seven coal mines in the area fed the locomotives crossing the country.

 In the 1870s and 1880s, labor disputes with the miners, most of them recent immigrants from the British Isles, led the UP to hire more compliant Chinese miners in Almy and Rock Springs, and Finnish and other Scandinavian miners in Carbon.
 Finnish labor leader and politician Oskari Tokoi, chairman of the Finnish Senate in 1917, worked for several years in the mines in Carbon in the 1890s.